Skip to content

 Species or habitats

-This incredible area is one of the few pristine areas that exist outside the National Park.
+This incredible area is one of the few pristine areas that exist,.
 It is home to critically endangered endemic species such as the Sumatran Orangutan and the Tiger, as well as the Siamang and White-handed Gibbons.
 It is also home to Hornbills, slow loris and Amorphophalus Titanium, the largest flower in the world.

 Area Features